Last updated 03-12-2022

 - Another con is the fact that your site or project will be hosted by web servers all over the world.
 This increases security risks.

 Cloud hosting or web hosting? – a conclusion.

 As you have been able to read there are a lot of differences between web hosting and cloud.
 And you can also conclude that the cloud is a better option.
 However, if it’s the best option for you is another story.
 After all, I don’t know your situation.
 The choice of product depends largely on the type and complexity of your project.
 But, for example, if you only plan to present your business on your website, web hosting is sufficient in most cases.
 If, on the other hand, you are planning large online projects, a cloud server may be the right choice.

 Further, when making your decision, you should also consider how complex the software is that you want to use and how many visitors your site or application will reach.
-By the way, if you’re interested, you can check out the company Linux Hosts Inc (see the start of this article) offering superior shared cloud hosting and many other plans.
+By the way, if you’re interested, you can check out the company Linux Hosts Inc. (see the start of this article) offering superior shared hosting and many other plans such as VPS hosting.

-Last but not least I like to mention two more options that you have for hosting your projects.
-These are dedicated hosting and VPS.
+Last but not least I’d like to mention one more option that you have for hosting your projects which is dedicated hosting.
 I’ll write more about this in my next article.
 I hope everything is clear and that this post makes your choice easier.
 Thanks for reading and good luck!

 For your convenience there’s also a video about the same subject: